curtshneider/curtshneider.github.io/interview-questions.md

 A collection of original and linked interview questions that I like.

-If you're interviewing for a product role and looking for questions to ask the individual interviewing you, read [John Cutler's post](https://medium.com/@johnpcutler/21-questions-for-your-pm-role-interviewer-70827b21a85 "John Cutler's 21 Questions for your PM Role Interviewer")
+If you're interviewing for a product role and looking for questions to ask the individual interviewing you, read [John Cutler's post](https://medium.com/@johnpcutler/21-questions-for-your-pm-role-interviewer-70827b21a85 "John Cutler's 21 Questions for your PM Role Interviewer").

 I like these questions as they touch on important aspects of the individual's fit for a position and organization.